madisonbikes/bikeweek2020/data/events.md

 1. When asked ‘Have a Promo Code’ select ‘Yes’ and enter **`bikeweek2020`**

+Note that using this code will enable auto-renewal every month, so if you *don't* want to auto-renew, be sure to turn that off in your BCycle profile after applying this code.

 <i class="fas fa-percent" title="Rider Discounts"></i>&nbsp;<i class="fas fa-gift" title="Giveaways"></i>